carbonblack/cbc-syslog/MIGRATION.md

 ### Template

-The changes to templating has increased the ability to customize what syslog message you want to generate for more information see [Creating a custom message with templates](README.md#creating-a-custom-message-with-templates).
+The changes to templating has increased the ability to customize what syslog message you want to generate.
+For more information see [Creating a custom message with templates](README.md#creating-a-custom-message-with-templates).

 If you want to see examples of predefined templates see the sections below